 Save the top portion of your soda bottle, because this is where you are going to put your tea light or solar light.

 Cut about a 20-inch square from your long creepy black cloth.
 It doesn’t need to be perfect.
-Actually it’s better if the edges are frayed and uneven as it makes it look more authentic!
-Drape that 20-inch square over the top of the cut soda bottle.
+Actually, it’s better if the edges are frayed and uneven, as it makes it look more authentic and scary!
+Drape the 20-inch square over the top of the soda bottle.
 Next, place the cut top inverted into the bottle.